 Harmonic Balancer Bolt

-This is the central bolt that secures vibration damper to the engine crankshaft.
+This central bolt secures the vibration damper to the engine crankshaft.

 - Bolt: M16 x 1.5 x 77 mm long